phmp/accounts/placesForImprovements.md

 4. Wrap BigInteger into Ammount class, to allow for easy change between data types.
 5. Analyze with implementation of TransferExecutor is quicker and more robust
 6. Add handling unexpected errors during transactions.
+7. Configure pom to run integration tests separately in "verify" phase.
-7. And much more :)
+8. And much more :)